How to ask for referrals in B2B sales [7 tactics & templates]

 This reciprocal support allows you to request a referral without sounding unreasonable or overly demanding and to keep nurturing a mutually beneficial relationship long-term.

-6. Ask within the company
+6. Ask referrals within your target company

 Perhaps your product or solution isn’t a good fit for a particular department or individual, but you might still want to be considered elsewhere by your target company; don’t be afraid to ask for connections with other decision-makers in the account.
 For example: